What do you think about treatment breaks for patients living with breast cancer?

 How you can get involved

-We would also like people to join us and work alongside the researchers to ensure the research we produce is patient centred.
-If you are interested please sign up to keep in touch via the stay informed box on the right hand side of this page.
+After a fantasic response the survey is now closed.
+If you are interested in hearing about the next stages of the project please sign up via the stay informed box on the right hand side of this page.

 For patients living with life-limiting (metastatic) breast cancer, treatment aims to increase length of life while also reducing symptoms from the cancer, and minimising drug side effects.